Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-backlogs-boards.md

 ---
-title: Customize backlogs and boards for an inheritance process
+title: Customize backlogs and boards for an  inherited process
 titleSuffix: Codex Agile
 description: Modify the work item types that appear on backlogs and boards, add portfolio backlogs for the Inheritance process model  for a Codex project ms.technology: devops-agile